Hyman A. Pressman

-Hyman A. Pressman (April 23, 1914 – March 15, 1996) served as the Comptroller of Baltimore City, Maryland, from 1963 to 1991.
-He ran for Governor of Maryland in 1966 as an Independent after the Democratic Party nominated segregationist George P. Mahoney as its candidate.
+Hyman Aaron Pressman (April 23, 1914 – March 15, 1996), also known as Hyman A., was an American politician and lawyer who served as the 14th Comptroller of Baltimore, Maryland, from 1963 to 1991.

+Born in Baltimore, Pressman began a law career before entering politics.
+He was the younger brother of Albert I. Pressman, a General Motors auto worker.
+Despite being a registered Democratic, Pressman ran in the 1966 Maryland gubernatorial election as an Independent after the Democratic Party nominated segregationist George P. Mahoney as its candidate.